raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 * The MLSGroupUpdate MUST contain a PublicMessage that contains a commit with a re-init proposal.
-* The GroupID in the re-init proposal MUST point to another group owned by the DS, which has a MIMI DS protocol version that is greater or equal than this group.
+* The GroupID in the re-init proposal MUST point to another group on this hub, which has a MIMI DS protocol version that is greater or equal than this group.

 # DSFanoutRequests and DS-to-DS authentication